 2: Privatization & removal of red tape

 Federal, State, and local governments are renowned for their inefficiency and waste.
 Public servants do not spend their money, but yours, which makes wastefulness easy.
-Also, thanks to unions, they are rarely sacked, which removes their incentive to try hard.
-Government workers are often asked favors by their co-workers, friends, and family, and some become suppliers of stolen property or services care of the taxpayer.
+Also, thanks to unions, they are rarely fired, which removes their incentive to try hard.
+Government workers are often asked for favors by their co-workers, friends, and family, and some become suppliers of stolen property or services care of the taxpayer.
 Easily bribed, they allow others to bend the rules, escape fees, avoid fines, or delete taxes, in exchange for favors of their own.
-The more power bureaucrats enjoy, the more corrupt they can sometimes become, spending their days playing games, chatting online, and boasting about the holidays they enjoy on full pay.
+The more power bureaucrats enjoy, the more corrupt they can sometimes become, spending their days playing games, chatting online, and boasting about the vacations they enjoy on full pay.
 Annoyingly many pat each other on the back for jobs poorly done, saying, “Great job!”
 Over time they firmly believe they are heroes.
 It is a pathetic spectacle.

 Privatizing prisons needs to take place wholly, not partially.
 When you only privatize one jail and smother it with government regulation, it will barely function better than a State-run facility.
 Remove the red and green tape, and privatize all such institutions, and you will see a massive change for the better.

 3: State legislated charter

 Now for the part that trips up Lefties, who howl in pain when anyone mentions privatization.
 A State Charter would govern the essential function of private prisons.
 It would not strangle the business in red tape but would be a checklist of basics, and a warning to those who might break the rules.
 This charter would apply to all prisons and jails in a State.
 Each State would have its own rules, either the same or with slight changes, but the decision to privatize should be up to each State.